id-anderson/commerce-cif-doc/doc/cache.md

 Used when authoring pages, the cache for the catalog data is a long lived cache as usually this type of data rarely changes.

-However the cached catalog is periodically refreshed.
-The refresh interval can be configured in Adobe Experience Manager Web Console:
+However the cached catalog is automatically updated with latest catalog data at a refresh interval.
+The parameter can be configured in Adobe Experience Manager Web Console:
 * **Catalog caching time in minutes** - The caching time (in minutes) of the catalog categories structure in the resource resolver mapper